cjrose/TF2-Config/README.md

 3. Temporarily move any other configs you may have already in your `custom` folder
 4. Restart your game if it's running

+### Launch options
+For your launch options on TF2, enter the following
+`
+-full -w YOUR_MONITOR_PIXEL_WIDTH -h YOUR_MONITOR_PIXEL_HEIGHT -novid -nojoy -nosteamcontroller -nohltv -particles 1 -precachefontchars -freq YOUR_MONITOR_FREQUENCY_IN_NUMBERS -no_texture_stream`

+Obviously changing the values in all caps to match your specific setup.
+It is also recommended to add `dxlevel=100` to your first startup, to have your dxlevel automatically set.
+Remove it before you launch the game next time.

 And that's it!
 Everything will run on it's own when you launch your game next.

 ### Startup lag?